Minimax Lower Bounds for Noisy Matrix Completion Under Sparse Factor Models: Acknowledgements

-Clearly $\cX$ as defined in (\ref{defn:reduction_class}) is a finite class of matrices which admits a factorization as in Section \ref{subsec:obs_model} which implies that $\cX\subset\cX(r,k,\Amax)$.
+Clearly $\cX$ as defined in (\ref{defn:reduction_class}) is a finite class of matrices which admits a factorization as in Section \ref{subsec:obs_model}, so $\cX\subset\cX(r,k,\Amax)$.
 We consider the lower bounds involving the non-sparse term, $\Db$ and the sparse factor $\Ab$ separately and then combine those results to a get an overall lower bound on the minimax risk $\cR^*_{\cX(r,k,\Amax)}$.

 Let us first establish the lower bound obtained by using the sparse factor $\Ab$.
 In order to do this, we define a set of sparse matrices $\bar{\cA}\subset\cA$, where all the nonzero terms are stacked in the first $r'=\left\lceil\frac{k}{n_2}\right\rceil$ rows.
 Formally we define